llvm/llvm-project/clang/docs/HLSL/HLSLSupport.rst

 hlsl.h
 ------

-HLSL has an extensive library of built in functionality.
+HLSL has an extensive library of functionality.
 This is similar to OpenCL and CUDA.
-The implementation approach for the HLSL library functionality draws from patterns in use by OpenCL and other built-in headers.
+The implementation approach for the HLSL library functionality draws from patterns in use by OpenCL and other Clang resource headers.

 Similar to OpenCL, the HLSL library functionality is implicitly declared in translation units without needing to include a header to provide declarations.
-In Clang this is handled by making ``hlsl.h`` an implicitly included header.
+In Clang this is handled by making ``hlsl.h`` an implicitly included header distributed as part of the Clang resource directory.

-Similar to OpenCL, HLSL's implicit header will explicitly declare all overloads, and each overload will map to a corresponding builtin that is used for code generation.
-CUDA uses a similar pattern although many CUDA built-in functions have full definitions in the included headers which in turn call builtins.
-By not having bodies we avoid the need for the inliner to clean up and inline the small library functions.
+Similar to OpenCL, HLSL's implicit header will explicitly declare all overloads, and each overload will map to a corresponding ``__builtin_*`` compiler intrinsic that is handled in ClangCodeGen.
+CUDA uses a similar pattern although many CUDA functions have full definitions in the included headers which in turn call corresponding ``__builtin*`` compiler intrinsics.
+By not having bodies HLSL avoids the need for the inliner to clean up and inline large numbers of small library functions.

-HLSL's implicit headers also define some of HLSL's built-in typedefs.
+HLSL's implicit headers also define some of HLSL's typedefs.
 This is consistent with how the AVX vector header is implemented.

-Concerns have been expressed that this approach may result in slower compile times than the approach DXC uses where built-in functions are treated more like Clang builtins.
-While this might be true we have no existing shaders where parsing is a significant compile-time overhead.
-Further, by treating these built-in functions as functions rather than builtins the language behaviors are more consistent and aligned with user expectation because normal overload resolution rules and implicit conversions apply as expected.
+Concerns have been expressed that this approach may result in slower compile times than the approach DXC uses where library functions are treated more like Clang ``__builtin*`` intrinsics.
+No real world use cases have been identified where parsing is a significant compile-time overhead, but the HLSL implicit headers can be compiled into a module for performance if needed.

+Further, by treating these functions as functions rather than ``__builtin*`` compiler intrinsics the language behaviors are more consistent and aligned with user expectation because normal overload resolution rules and implicit conversions apply as expected.

 It is a feature of this design that clangd-powered "go to declaration" for library functions will jump to a valid header declaration and all overloads will